aowsep125/608-mod1/README.md

 # 608-mod1
-My noyes and practice from Modules 1
+My notes and practice from Modules 1